-Committee.
-Alternate members may not vote in the presence of their appointer.
+(1) Voting shall be by the elected, appointed, Alternate and Ex-officio Members of the Committee.
+Alternate Members may not vote in the presence of their appointer.

 (2) The election of officers shall be conducted by secret ballot, except in each case where there is no contest for the office, the officer may be elected by acclamation.

-(B) Members from each Supervisorial District may also elect a single District chair who shall also serve the two year term following the organizational meeting
+(B) Members from each Supervisorial District may also elect a single District Chair who shall also serve the two year term following the organizational meeting.

-(A) Any elected, appointed, or ex-officio alternate member of the committee may seek and hold an elected office of the committee.
-Alternate members not appointed by an ex-officio member may not seek or hold office.
+(A) Any elected, appointed, or Ex-officio Alternate Member of the Committee may seek and hold an elected office of the Committee.
+Alternate Members not appointed by an Ex-officio Member may not seek or hold office.

 (B) Officers shall be elected at the Committee’s organizational meeting pursuant to the procedure outlined in Section 2.02.01(A).